Top 20 Project Management Interview Questions [updated 2021]

 This aims to test what kind of leader and team member you are.
-As a leader, you must recognize that project management is a team effort, and you must be able to delegate responsibilities to your team member in order to be effective.
-Ability to delegate responsibility successfully therefore makes you an effective team member and transfers the success of the project to the team and not the individual.
+As a leader, you must recognize that project management is a team effort, and you must be able to delegate responsibilities to your team members to be effective.
+The ability to delegate responsibility successfully, therefore makes you an effective team member and transfers the success of the project to the team and not the individual.

 8. What type of technical skills do you have?

-Just like question 1 above, the interviewer hopes to know if you have any relevant technical skill in the industry, which can give you an advantage over a non-technical project manager.
+Just like question one above, the interviewer hopes to know if you have any relevant technical skills in the industry, which can give you an advantage over a non-technical project manager.

 9. How do you work with project sponsors?